GoogleCloudPlatform/firebase-extensions/storage-extract-image-text/README.md

 Setting is will ensure the extension does not extract text from images in the specific locations.

 For example, to exclude the images stored in the `/foo/alpha` and its subdirectories and `/bar/beta` and its subdirectories, specify the paths `/foo/alpha,/bar/beta`.
-You may also use wildcard notation for directories in the path.

 ### Detail